ThomasByr/chess/README.md

 *   port from previous repo in python
 *   better v classes so the computer can plan against the player
 *   did it in rust... am translating
+*   added some pre-defined class in lib to avoid making a whole new file just to avoid circular imports (because we include files and not features in cpp...)

 </details>